BloxSQL/RaikinsModules/README.md

 ### Overview

-The `TimeControl` module provides functionality for converting time units to seconds, creating and decompressing timestamps, comparing timestamps, and converting seconds into various time units.
-It is useful for managing and manipulating time data within a Roblox game.
+The `TimeControl` module provides functionality for converting time units to seconds, creating and decompressing timestamps, comparing timestamps, converting seconds into various time units, and calculating future timestamps based on current time and a given time increment.

 ### Functions